Categories: Mobile

 Geolocation apps causing new privacy and safety fears for smartphone users

-Smartphone users are becoming more concerned about their privacy when using geolocation apps, according to survey released by Microsoft this week to coincide with Data Privacy Day.
+Smartphone users are becoming more concerned about their privacy when using geolocation apps, according to a survey released by Microsoft this week to coincide with Data Privacy Day.

 The survey found that users have a host of concerns for their privacy when using location based phone apps Some 84% of respondents said that they fear such applications could be used to help unknown people steal personal information or identities.